FlimmyB/fastAPI_socialmedia_project/README.md

 3) run `alembic init`
 4) run `alembic revision --autogenerate -m "Initial migration" `
 5) run `alembic upgrade head`
-6) Enter the src directory by running `cd src`
-7) Now you can start the app by running `uvicorn run main:app --reload`
+6) Now you can start the app by running `uvicorn run main:app --reload`
-8) Succes!
-Your fastAPI server is up and runnig!
+7) Success!
+Your fastAPI server is up and running!